thomaseastin/intel_sustainability_visualization_tableau/README.md

 *CAR* - Central America Region

 # Background
-Embarking on a data visualization project focused on locating the most environmentally sustainable location for an Intel data center aligns with both environmental stewardship and strategic business goals.
+Embarking on this data visualization project, I wanted to focus on locating the most environmentally sustainable location for an Intel data center that also aligns with both environmental stewardship and strategic business goals.
 Intel, as a global leader in technology, has a significant environmental footprint.
 By choosing to locate its data centers in the most environmentally sustainable locations, Intel can reduce its carbon emissions, water usage, and energy consumption.
 This aligns with the company's commitment to sustainability and corporate responsibility, enhancing its reputation as an environmentally conscious corporation.

 The project supports global sustainability goals, such as those outlined in the United Nations Sustainable Development Goals (SDGs), particularly Goal 7 (Affordable and Clean Energy) and Goal 13 (Climate Action).
 By contributing to these goals, Intel reinforces its commitment to global sustainability initiatives, which can enhance its corporate image and appeal to environmentally conscious consumers and investors.